Barong tagalog

 The barong tagalog, more commonly known simply as barong (and occasionally baro), is an embroidered long-sleeved formal shirt for men and a national dress of the Philippines.
 Barong tagalog combines elements from both the precolonial native Filipino and colonial Spanish clothing styles.
 It is traditionally made with sheer textiles (nipis) woven from piña or abacá; although in modern times, cheaper materials like organza silk, ramie or polyester are also used.

 It is a common formal or semi-formal attire in Filipino culture, and is worn untucked over an undershirt with belted trousers and dress shoes.
 Baro't saya is the feminine equivalent of barong tagalog, with the Maria Clara gown being the formal variant of the latter.
 Barong tagalog was also known as camisa fuera ("outer shirt") in Philippine Spanish.

 Etymology

-The term "barong tagalog" is usually shortened in modern Filipino to "barong", though it is grammatically incorrect as barong is not a word that can stand alone..
-It contains the enclitic suffix -ng which indicates that it is modified by or modifies the next word.
-The root word of barong is the Tagalog word baro, meaning "outfit" or "clothing".
-The term is usually not capitalized.
+The term "barong tagalog" is usually shortened in modern Filipino to "barong".
+Though this is grammatically incorrect, since "barong" contains the enclitic suffix -ng, which indicates that it is modified by or modifies the next word.
+The correct root word of barong is the Tagalog word baro, meaning "outfit" or "clothing", but this is rarely used.

 Though "barong tagalog" literally translates to "Tagalog outfit", the "tagalog" in the name does not mean that it was a form of dress exclusive to the Tagalog people, as opposed to other Philippine ethnic groups.
 Barong tagalog (and baro't saya) were worn universally among Christianized lowlanders throughout the Philippines in the Spanish colonial period.
 Rather, the name was coined to distinguish the dress as native (hence "tagalog", i.e. Indio), as opposed to the styles of dress of Europeans and other foreign cultures.
+The "tagalog" descriptor is usually not capitalized.